 \section{Introduction}

-A \emph{task} is a distributed coordination problem in which each process starts with a private input from a finite set, communicates with other processes, and eventually decides on a private output, also from a finite set.
+A \emph{task} is a distributed coordination problem involving multiple computing \emph{processes}.
+Each process starts with a private input, taken from a finite set, communicates with other processes, and eventually decides on a private output, also taken from a finite set.
 One of the central questions in distributed computing is characterizing which tasks can be solved in which models of computation.
-Tools adapted from combinatorial topology have been successful in characterizing task solvability in synchronous and asynchronous \emph{crash-failure} models \cite{HerlihyS99}, where faulty processes simply halt and fail silently.
-In this paper, we extend the approach to the asynchronous \emph{Byzantine} model, where communication has unbounded delay and faulty processes can display arbitrary behavior.

-We focus on an important class of tasks called \emph{colorless} tasks~\cite{BorowskyG93}, which includes well-studied problems such as consensus~\cite{FischerLP85}, $k$-set agreement~\cite{Chaudhuri93}, and approximate agreement~\cite{AbrahamAD2005}.
-As explained more formally below, a colorless task is one that can be defined entirely in terms of \emph{sets} of input and output values assigned, without the need to specify which value is assigned to which process, or how many times an assigned value appears\footnote{ The \emph{renaming} task~\cite{AttiyaBDPR90} is an example of a task that is \emph{not} colorless, as each process chooses a distinct name. }.
+Those models specify synchrony, communication, and failure characteristics/guarantees.
+A \emph{protocol} is a distributed algorithm that solves a task given a model of computation.

+In this work, we consider asynchronous systems, where processes have different relative speeds, and communication is subject to unbound, yet finite delays.
+We are interested in situations where a subset of \emph{faulty} processes can exist.
+Two failure models are often discussed in the literature.
+In well-studied \emph{crash-failure} models~\cite{DSBookLynch}, faulty processes simply halt without warning, at possibly different times.
+In the more severe \emph{Byzantine-failure} models~\cite{Lamport1982}, faulty processes can behave arbitrarily, even maliciously.
+Here, we address the problem of characterizing which tasks are solvable in asynchronous Byzantine systems.
+Even though necessary and sufficient conditions for computability in crash-failure systems have long been known~\cite{HerlihyShavit1999}, this work provides the first general computability characterization for asynchronous Byzantine systems.